Boomaa23/open-ds/README.md

 ## License
 OpenDS may be used without restriction for the purpose of testing robots by teams and individuals.
->*FIRST®, the FIRST® logo, FIRST® Robotics Competition (formerly also known as FRC®) are trademarks
->of For Inspiration and Recognition of Science and Technology (FIRST®), and are used in accordance with branding guidelines*

 See [LICENSE.txt](https://github.com/Boomaa23/open-ds/blob/master/LICENSE.txt) for more details.